Notifications

 Current management

-A lake sturgeon population assessment in being completed in the North Saskatchewan River System (2022) and the South Saskatchewan River System (2023) to update the population status in 2024.
-The population assessment will be done through a collaborative mark-recapture angling program with the Alberta government and citizen scientists.
-Lake sturgeon that are captured will be checked for a tag, and if untagged, they will be tagged with its tag number recorded.
-By tagging fish and recording previously tagged fish, fisheries biologists can estimate the number of lake sturgeon in the river.
+Lake sturgeon population assessments are ongoing.
+On completion, these population assessments will update the provincial lake sturgeon population status.
+This work will be done through a collaborative mark-recapture angling program with the Alberta government and citizen scientists.
+Lake sturgeon captured are checked for a tag, and if none is detected, they will be tagged.
+Based on the ratio of tagged to untagged fish, fisheries biologists can estimate the number of lake sturgeon in the river.

-Work will be happening in collaboration with the provincial government of Saskatchewan and the Department of Fisheries and Oceans Canada to complete a standardized and unified assessment of lake sturgeon abundance and distribution.
-Lake sturgeon tissues will also be collected and analyzed for diseases to determine the risks of sturgeon aquaculture in Alberta.
+Alberta biologists collaborate with the provincial government of Saskatchewan, the Department of Fisheries and Oceans Canada and other researchers to complete a standardized and unified assessment of lake sturgeon abundance and distribution.
+Lake sturgeon tissues are also be collected and analyzed for diseases and genetic considerations.

 Fish Sustainability Index